The latest paperback guidebook to Nepal 2022 has arrived!

-Every chapter describes places with far more information and interesting notes than you’ll find anywhere else.
+Every chapter in this book describes places with far more information and interesting notes than you’ll find anywhere else.
 Even places like Thimi or Panauti are given dedicated chapters and not just short paragraphs.

 - This is the only guidebook to come from a Nepal publisher which ensures local Nepali employment

 - This is the only guidebook with duel maps to give you the best options in getting around.

-- We’ve all worked hard to create the best, lightweight, tough guidebook which also has a price that beats any other guidebook in local stores throughout Nepal!
+- We’ve all worked hard to create the best, travel ready and tough guidebook which also has a price that beats any other guidebook in local stores!

 I want you as a traveler to Nepal to experience and make the most out of your trip to Nepal.
 I want you to explore Nepal better than anyone else.
 With this guidebook you can!

 This is Nepal’s best paperback guidebook

-This paperback guidebook to Nepal has been written by a traveler, tested by local Nepali and other travelers LIVE on the streets, mountains, jungles, flatlands and cities of Nepal in 2017 and is now available to everyone worldwide.
-It has been 100% printed and published in Nepal by Nepali people and is now available world wide.
+This paperback guidebook to Nepal has been written by a traveler, tested by local Nepali and other travelers LIVE on the streets, mountains, jungles, flatlands and cities of Nepal in 2021 and is now available to everyone worldwide.
+It has been 100% published in Nepal by Nepali people and is now available world wide.